Payment of tuition, fees, and on-campus room and board charges is due by the following deadlines:

 If a student withdraws from PLNU during a semester, a portion of the student’s financial aid may have to be returned.
 To begin the withdrawal process, a student must contact the Records Office.
-Refunds and returns will be determined by the last date of attendance as determined by the Records Office.
-If a student does not begin the official withdrawal process, the last date of attendance is determined in consultation with the Records Office.
+Refunds and returns will be determined by the official date of withdrawal as determined by the Records Office.
+If a student does not begin the official withdrawal process, the official date of withdrawal is determined in consultation with the Records Office.

-Federal aid is returned according to the Return of Title IV Funds process as mandated by federal law.
-PLNU is required to use the Return of Title IV Funds process to calculate the unearned portion of financial aid received and return it according to the federal schedule.
-Students begin earning financial aid from the first day of class.
-The percentage of financial aid earned is determined by dividing the number of days the student completed in the term, by the total number of days in the term.
-If the student attended 60 percent or more days, the student can retain all aid originally awarded.
-If the student attended less than 60 percent, PLNU will return funds accordingly.
+Note: students begin earning financial aid from the first day of class and the percentage of financial aid earned is determined by dividing the number of days the student completed in the term by the total number of days in the term.
+If the student attended 60 percent or more days the student can retain all aid originally awarded.
+If the student attends less than 60 percent PLNU will return funds.